-In Centralines' network electricity peak demand and overall energy consumption have been stable for the last three years.
-Electrical goods and home appliances are more affordable and more energy-efficient.
+In Centralines' network electricity peak demand and overall energy consumption has started growing over the last two-years as the area is seen as an affordable alternative to the Napier/Hastings housing market.
 Electricity-based energy solutions are replacing some traditional fossil fuel-based solutions.
 This is primarily driven by local government policy and by-laws to reduce the impact on the environment.
 Electricity usage for land-based production has intensified with changes in land use and processing strategies to produce higher value products.

 Looking to the future, as technologies advance, the improving economics of disruptive technologies such as solar photovoltaic (PV) and batteries will result in load reduction and customer defection.
 Along with electric vehicles, these disruptive technologies will also change the network load profile.
-Disruptive technologies connecting to the distribution network will exponentially increase the complexity of network management, and necessitate the change from traditional centralised management to passive operation of a distributed and complex network.
+Disruptive technologies connecting to the distribution network will exponentially increase the complexity of network management and necessitate the change from traditional centralised management to passive operation of a distributed and complex network.
 Technology advancement is also opening up new ways to better utilise Centralines' assets and network.
 Centralines' customers have more choices from a wider range of service offerings, and demand far more interaction through technology-enabled channels.